 And for those of you wondering what Remote Private Tutoring with LSATMax looks like, these Webinars are the exact experience you will have with our 99th-percentile LSAT tutors, except of course that your sessions will be 1-on-1.

 - Top 1% Tutors: all our Tutors have scored in the top 1% (172+) on an official, LSAC proctored exam.
 We are the most selective LSAT prep company when it comes to tutors.
 We are 10x more selective than Kaplan, who is hiring Tutors who scored as low as 164.
 Even Blueprint only requires a 170.

-- Easy to Schedule: our calendaring system helps you schedule tutoring sessions with ease from your computer or on the go with our mobile app.
+- Easy to Schedule: our brand new, propriety Tutoring Dashboard helps you schedule tutoring sessions with ease from your computer or on the go with our mobile app.

 - Location, Location, Location: just like our on-demand course, our Tutors are available to assist you anywhere in the world.

-- COVID-19 & Curfew Compliant: remote video conferencing allows you to receive the personalized 1-on-1 attention you need without violating "social distancing" recommendations or police enforced curfews.
+- COVID-19 Compliant: remote video conferencing allows you to receive the personalized 1-on-1 attention you need without violating "social distancing" recommendations.